vardhanbhavsar10/Harry-Potter/README.md

 Prepare to be spellbound as you explore the pages of our Harry Potter website.
 The magic awaits!

-Note:This is a static website created using html and css
+Note:This is a static website created using HTML and CSS